MGanslmeier/ModelUncertaintyPNAS/README.md

----
-title: "Replication Package for: Estimating the Extent and Sources of Model Uncertainty in Political Science"
+# Replication Package for: Estimating the Extent and Sources of Model Uncertainty in Political Science
-output: html_document
----

 # Abstract